SnapDrop/snapdrop/README.md

 ### I'm finding the installation/tooling here overwhelming.
 What should I do?

 Don't worry!
 We've got your covered.
-Share With Me tries to offer everything you need to build and optimize your apps for production, which is why we include the tooling we do.
+Snapdrop tries to offer everything you need to build and optimize your apps for production, which is why we include the tooling we do.
 We realise however that our tooling setup may not be for everyone.

-If you find that you just want the simplest setup possible, we recommend using Share With Me light, which is available from the [Releases](https://github.com/PolymerElements/polymer-starter-kit/releases) page.
+If you find that you just want the simplest setup possible, we recommend using Snapdrop light, which is available from the [Releases](https://github.com/PolymerElements/polymer-starter-kit/releases) page.
 This takes next to no time to setup.

 ## Licensing

-Like other Google projects, Share With Me includes Google license headers at the top of several of our source files.
+Like other Google projects, Snapdrop includes Google license headers at the top of several of our source files.
 Google's open-source licensing requires that this header be kept in place (sorry!), however we acknowledge that you may need to add your own licensing to files you modify.
 This can be done by appending your own extensions to these headers.

 ## Contributing

-Share With Me is a new project and is an ongoing effort by the Web Component community.
+Snapdrop is a new project and is an ongoing effort by the Web Component community.
 We welcome your bug reports, PRs for improvements, docs and anything you think would improve the experience for other Polymer developers.